State of Wisconsin Investment Board

-The State of Wisconsin Investment Board (SWIB), created in 1951, is an independent state agency responsible for managing the assets of the Wisconsin Retirement System, the State Investment Fund (SIF), and other state trust funds.
+The State of Wisconsin Investment Board (SWIB) is an independent agency of the U.S. state of Wisconsin responsible for managing the assets of the Wisconsin Retirement System, the State Investment Fund (SIF), and other state trust funds.
 As of 31 December 2024, SWIB managed over $162 billion in assets.

-SWIB is governed by a Board of Trustees consisting of nine members meeting specific membership requirements under section 15.76 of the statutes.
+Created in 1951, the SWIB is governed by a Board of Trustees consisting of nine members meeting specific membership requirements under section 15.76 of the statutes.
 Trustees have a fiduciary responsibility to act solely in the best interest of the funds under management.
 They appoint the executive director/chief investment officer and the director of internal audit.
 Trustee responsibilities include establishing asset allocation, investment guidelines, and performance benchmarks.

 Edwin Denson was appointed the executive director/chief investment officer in April 2021.